 4. Using Asset Allocation

-Asset Allocation is a strategy that investors use to for the sole purpose of protecting their investments against a huge market crash.
-They diversify the types of holdings they have in their portfolio so that if one type of investment (company/industry) plummets i.e. internet crash or if one market booms, they can ride it out.
-Anne used this to the best of her ability and made sure she always kept 10% of her portfolio cash to buy investments when they were hitting an all time low.
+Asset Allocation is a strategy that investors use for the sole purpose of protecting their investments against a massive market crash.
+They diversify the types of holdings they have in their portfolio so that if one kind of investment (company/industry) plummets, i.e. internet crash or if one market booms, they can ride it out.
+Anne used this to the best of her ability and made sure she always kept 10% of her portfolio cash to buy investments when they were hitting an all-time low.

-This goes along with #3.
-Adding to your investments regularly is extremely important.
-Investing is not a one and done deal but an activity that should be actively participated in.
+Reinvesting dividends is a smart thing to do, but you also have to add money to them too regularly.
+Adding to your investments on a bi-monthly or monthly basis is extremely important.
+Investing is not a one and done deal but an activity that should you should participate in frequently.
 Anne used a portion of her pension every month to add to her growing portfolio.
 Over time, she was able to use dividends alone as her investing measure.

-This is the most important factor in Anne's, and any investor's, success.
+Time is the most crucial factor in Anne's, and an investor's, success.
 The longer you hold assets, the longer the investment has to compound (read: more money).
-So, what we know is that time, instead of the amount of money, is the most important factor overall between you and wealth.
+So, what we know is that time, instead of the amount of money, is the most critical factor overall between you and wealth.

 So, what did Anne do with all of her wealth?
 She gave it away.
 She donated her funds to Yeshiva University to create a scholarship for deserving young women.
-The donation came as an utter shock due to the fact that her family, nor friends were aware of this type of wealth.
+The donation came as an utter shock since her family, nor friends were aware of this type of wealth.

 What does this mean to YOU?
-Anyone can invest and do a fantastic job at it.
-It doesn't take a genius to build serious, multi-generational wealth for you and your family.
+Anyone can invest and do a fantastic job at investing.
+It doesn't take a genius to build multi-generational wealth for you and your family.
 It just takes getting started and maybe a helping hand in understanding it at first.